Continuation War: Winter War

 On 23 August 1939, the Soviet Union and Germany signed the Molotov–Ribbentrop Pact in which both parties agreed to divide the independent countries of Finland, Estonia, Latvia, Lithuania, Poland, and Romania into spheres of interest, with Finland falling within the Soviet sphere.
-One week later, Germany invaded Poland, leading to the United Kingdom and France declaring war on Germany.
-The Soviet Union invaded eastern Poland on 17 September.
-The Soviet government turned its attention to the Baltic states of Estonia, Latvia, and Lithuania, demanding that they allow Soviet military bases to be established and troops stationed on their soil.
+One week later, Germany invaded Poland, leading to the United Kingdom and France declaring war on Germany, and not long after, the Soviet Union invaded eastern Poland on 17 September.
+The Soviet government then turned its attention to the Baltic states of Estonia, Latvia, and Lithuania, demanding that they allow Soviet military bases to be established and troops stationed on their soil.
 The Baltic governments acquiesced to these demands and signed agreements in September and October.

 In October 1939, the Soviet Union attempted to negotiate with Finland to cede Finnish territory on the Karelian Isthmus and the islands of the Gulf of Finland, and to establish a Soviet military base near the Finnish capital of Helsinki.
 The Finnish government refused, and the Red Army invaded Finland on 30 November 1939.
 The same day, Field Marshal C. G. E. Mannerheim, who was chairman of Finland's Defence Council at the time, assumed the position of Commander-in-Chief of the Finnish Defence Forces.
 The USSR was expelled from the League of Nations and was condemned by the international community for the illegal attack.
 Foreign support for Finland was promised, but very little actual help materialised, except from Sweden.
 The Moscow Peace Treaty concluded the 105-day Winter War on 13 March 1940 and started the Interim Peace.
 By the terms of the treaty, Finland ceded 9% of its national territory and 13% of its economic capacity to the Soviet Union.
 Some 420,000 evacuees were resettled from the ceded territories.
 Finland avoided total conquest of the country by the Soviet Union and retained its sovereignty.